ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/rtos.md

 #### Modification

-Due to different use cases between Mbed OS and CMSIS, we had to make some modifications to the source code.
-We've tried to upstream our changes to the CMSIS repository, but in cases where they aren't compatible with CMSIS requirements, we are forced to maintain a small set of changes.
-Changes are maintained as separate commits in mbed-os, and SHA's are listed in `commit_sha` section of `cmsis_importer.json` file.
+Due to different use cases between Mbed OS and CMSIS, we modified the source code.
+We upstream our changes to the CMSIS repository, but in cases where they aren't compatible with CMSIS requirements, we maintain a small set of changes.
+We maintain changes as separate commits in `mbed-os`, and SHAs are in the `commit_sha` section of the `cmsis_importer.json` file.